 Health System’s Growth Mirrors the Local Community

-Dr. Julie A. Freischlag joined Wake Forest Baptist Health in 2017 to oversee and grow the health system’s clinical, academic and innovation enterprises.
-In that time, the system’s operating budget has increased from $1.6 billion to $3.6 billion.
+Dr. Julie A. Freischlag joined Atrium Health Wake Forest Baptist in 2017 to oversee and grow the health system’s clinical, academic and innovation enterprises.
+In that time, the system’s operating budget has increased from $1.6 billion to $3.9 billion.

-“We’re seeing tremendous growth in our footprint and our ability to get better access for patients,” said Dr. Freischlag, chief executive officer of Wake Forest Baptist Health, dean of Wake Forest School of Medicine, and chief academic officer of Atrium Health Enterprise.
+“We’re seeing tremendous growth in our footprint and our ability to get better access for patients,” said Dr. Freischlag, chief executive officer of Atrium Health Wake Forest Baptist, dean of Wake Forest School of Medicine, and chief academic officer of Atrium Health.
 “This community is growing and strengthening, and we’re growing with it.”

 ONE OF THE REGION’S LARGEST EMPLOYERS